benshimonz/V1/README.md

 ## Starting a Pattern with a Quantifier

 A third way to use a quantifier is at the start of a pattern.
-On its left side - the query's start, and each right component may start with either:
+On its left side - the pattern's start, while each right component may start with either:

 * An entity (red / blue / yellow)
 * A quantifier

+The '0' quantifier cannot start a pattern.

 Here is a fourth way to represent Q26: